 Forced Labor and Informed Compliance

-“Have you taken reliable measures to ensure imported goods are not produced wholly or in part with convict labor, forced labor, and/or indentured labor (including forced or indentured child labor)?”
+Have you taken reliable measures to ensure imported goods are not produced wholly or in part with convict labor, forced labor, and/or indentured labor (including forced or indentured child labor)?

-This is the basic question CBP asks in their revised version of the Informed Compliance Publication (ICP) – “Reasonable Care” – a revision brought about by the Trade Facilitation and Trade Enforcement Act of 2015 (TFTEA).
+This is the basic question CBP asks in the revised version of their ICP on Reasonable Care – a revision brought about by the Trade Facilitation and Trade Enforcement Act of 2015 (TFTEA).

 Every importer needs to be able to answer this question in the affirmative, demonstrating that they have exercised reasonable care in making sure their supply chain is free from abusive labor practices.
-Below we will look at the definition of this term, the consequences of failing to comply with proper procedures, and what importers can take initiative to do.

-What is Forced Labor?
+What is forced labor?

 Forced labor, as herein used, shall mean all work or service which is exacted from any person under the menace of any penalty for its nonperformance and for which the worker does not offer himself voluntarily.
 For purposes of this section, the term “forced labor or/and indentured labor” includes forced or indentured child labor.